Molecular latent space simulators

 Any difficult problem that you want proteins to solve requires a model.

-We challenge proteins with a novel problem much like what nature might have done.
-We accelerate the search for solutions using our models.
 With every iteration, the models learn on what might have taken place over millions of years.
 This lets us leapfrog into new spaces of protein solutions that nobody has searched before.

 Our platform is based on decades of fundamental research into how and why proteins are built the way they are through the process of evolution.
-Below are several key papers on the development of evolutionarily consistent models for protein structure and function.

 Chemical Science